 5. Tally your broker’s successes

 This should be a simple enough question for a rental broker to answer –what deals have you closed recently?
 A qualified and reliable broker will be able to list the most recent apartments they’ve rented off the top of their head.
 They should be happy to share the details when it comes to their recent performance and the types of units and neighborhoods of their most-recent deals.
+Even ask for them to share a commercial reference or two from their various clients.

 In answering this question you should be able to get a good sense of how your prospective broker paints the picture of the market.
 Does he or she seem to have a solid grasp of what the market is like, what trends are out there, and an idea of the direction the market is going to take.
 If you find your broker bumbling about the market and unable to provide concrete info about what he or she has closed recently, that’s never a good sign.